Interconnekt

 • Plausible Analytics (privacy-focused web analytics) - European Union.
 Plausible does not use cookies and does not collect personally identifiable information.

-• HaloPSA (ticketing, embedded on our contact page) - United Kingdom.
+• HaloPSA (ticketing, planned integration on our contact page) - United Kingdom.
+Not yet live; this section will be updated when the integration is active.

 • Microsoft 365 (email, document storage) - Australia.